-To see more of this week’s challenge, click Temporary.
+To see more of this week’s challenge, click Twisted.

-To see more of this week’s challenge, click Rounded.
+To see more of this week’s challenge, click Liquid.

 My place in the world is anywhere my husband is.
 It’s wonderful to say that as it wasn’t always that way.
 We’ve come a long way in the last ten years.
 This place is the flat look out over the Missouri River at Klondike Park in southwestern St. Charles County, Missouri.